brycefrank/brycefrank.github.io/_site/research.md

 # Research

 I am a PhD student at Oregon State University under the advisement of Temesgen Hailemariam in the [Forest Measurements and Biometrics Lab](http://fmbl.forestry.oregonstate.edu/).
-My research interests revolve around LiDAR and remote sensing applications for large scale analysis of forest resources including the specifics:
+My research interests revolve around LiDAR and remote sensing applications for large scale analysis of forest resources.
+In particular:

-- Statistical Methods
 - Small Area Estimation
+- Uncertainty Assessment
-  - Classification Methods
+- Applications for Non-Parametric Methods
-- Geospatial Data Processing

-- Tree Detection Algorithms

-Before graduate school I spent two years as a timber cruiser with the Washington State Department of Natural Resources and have an interest in traditional forest measurement methods, tools, and software.
-I am specifically interested in how field measurements affect the conclusions we can make using remote sensing assisted forest inventories.
+### Publications

+Frank, Bryce, Francisco Mauro, Hailemariam Temesgen, and Kevin Ford.
+2019. *Analysis of Classification Methods for Identifying Stands for Commercial Thinning using LiDAR.* Canadian Journal of Remote Sensing.

+Huy, Bao, Nguyen Thi Tinh, Krishna Poudel, Bryce Frank, and Hailemariam Temesgen.
+2019. *Taxon-specific modeling systems for improving reliability of tree aboveground biomass and its components estimates in tropical dry dipterocarp forests.* Forest Ecology and Management.

+Mauro, Francisco, Martin Ritchie, Brian Wing, Bryce Frank, Vicente J. Monleon, Hailemariam Temesgen, and Andrew Hudak.
+2019. *Estimation of changes of forest structural attributes at three different spatial aggregation levels in Northern California using multitemporal LiDAR.* Remote Sensing.

+Mauro, Francisco, Bryce Frank, Vicente J. Monleon, Hailemariam Temesgen, and Kevin Ford.
+2019. *Prediction of diameter distributions and tree-lists in southwestern Oregon using LiDAR and stand-level auxiliary information.* Canadian Journal of Forest Research.

 ### Conference Papers